Vermilion Cliffs National Monument: Flora and fauna

 More than twenty species of raptors, including bald eagles and golden eagles, peregrine falcons, and several hawk species, have been observed.
-The endangered California condor has been re-introduced into this region recently due to its remote location and lack of human habitation.
+The endangered California condor was re-introduced into this region in 1996 due to its remote location and lack of human habitation.
 Desert bighorn sheep, pronghorns, and mountain lions make up most of the large mammals found here, with about 30 more species of smaller mammals.
 Several examples of rare fish species, such as the flannelmouth sucker and the speckled dace live in the streams of the monument.
 The Welsh's milkweed Asclepias welshii, a threatened plant species that grows on sand dunes and helps stabilize them, is known to exist only in the monument and one other area in neighboring Utah.

 Human settlements

 Human settlement in the region dates back 12,000 years, and hundreds of Native American pueblos are spread across the monument.
 The remains of the natives' villages, with houses, granaries, burial areas, and associated ruins, can be found here.
 The monument also contains one of the largest number of rock art sites in any nationally protected area.
 Many of these petroglyphs are believed to be among the oldest in the United States.

 The first explorers into the region were Spanish missionaries and explorers from the 1776 Domínguez–Escalante expedition.
 Later, Mormon explorers searched the region during the 1860s, some of them settling on land that is now within the monument.
 They built one of the first ferry crossings on the Colorado River in 1871.
 That same year, John Wesley Powell ventured through this region during his scientific explorations of the Colorado River plateau.

 Below the Vermilion cliffs runs the historic "Honeymoon Trail", a wagon route for Mormons who journeyed to have their marriages sealed in the temple at St. George, Utah, and then to return.
 The route, through remote country, was otherwise seldom used.
 Historical markers denote this history.

 Today, the region surrounding the monument is relatively unspoiled with virtually no permanent inhabitants remaining and limited road access.